splunk/splunk-3D-graph-network-topology-viz/CONTRIBUTING.md

 # Contributing Guidelines
-Thank you for considering spending your time contributing to the Splunk 3D Graph Network Topology Visualization.
+Thank you for considering spending your time contributing to the Splunk 3D Graph Network Topology Visualization. :rocket:

 Whether you're interested in bug-hunting, documentation, or creating entirely new features, this document will help and guide you through the process.

 ## Issues & Bug Reports
 If you're seeing some unexpected behavior with this project, please create an [issue](https://github.com/splunk/splunk-3D-graph-network-topology-viz/issues) on GitHub selecting the opportune template and providing requested information.

 ## Pull Requests
-We love to see your fixes via pull requests!
+We :heart: to see your fixes via pull requests!

 To create a pull request:
 * [Fork](https://guides.github.com/activities/forking/) the project